Suretly (SUR) Market Cap Hits $82,548.07

 According to CryptoCompare, “Suretly is a provider of an international crowd vouching platform.
 The company offers users an investment alternative called crowdvouching, which allows customers to make money vouching for people who need an urgent loan.
 This system works in a similar fashion with peer-2-peer lending, but customers do not lend money to each other directly.
 Instead, they vouch for borrowers who apply for a loan through lending partners.
 Customers can find borrowers that are looking for their loan’s guarantors.
 The voucher can check the borrower’s profile and choose whether to vouch for the borrower if their default risk and earning amount suit them. “

-It is usually not possible to purchase alternative cryptocurrencies such as Suretly directly using US dollars.
-Investors seeking to acquire Suretly should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Suretly using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Suretly directly using U.S. dollars.
+Investors seeking to trade Suretly should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Suretly using one of the aforementioned exchanges.

 Receive News & Updates for Suretly Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Suretly and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.